Why the Keto Headache Happens & How to Stop It

 For every one gram of glycogen stored in the body, 3-4 grams of water are stored alongside it.
 Glycogen is the storage form of carbs.
 As glycogen stores become depleted (i.e. they get burned), the water stored with it gets released.
 This is why we initially experience such a drastic weight loss when first transitioning to keto, as much of it the glycogen gets used up before we can more fully access our fat stores.

 As we start to restrict carbohydrate intake, the body rapidly releases water (known as the diuretic effect) which may lead to a slight state of dehydration in some individuals.

 The reason why we experience headaches or migraines when we’re dehydrated is due to changes in brain volume.
 When the body is dehydrated, the change in osmolarity (fluid movement) in the cells induces volume changes, which ultimately affects the cerebral cortex, white matter, and hypothalamus/thalamus.

-With this loss of water may also come loss of some minerals and electrolytes, which brings us to the next point.
+This loss of water may also come to the loss of some minerals and electrolytes, which brings us to the next point.

 3. Electrolyte imbalance

 When water is released from the body, important electrolytes such as sodium, potassium, and magnesium are also released, which can lead to imbalances within the body.

 Because electrolytes contribute to nervous system function as well as fluid balance within the body, imbalances can lead to a variety of unpleasant symptoms — a headache being one of them.
 Supplementing with one of the main electrolytes, magnesium, has been shown to be potentially beneficial in reducing the severity of acute-onset migraines.